Selby Whittingham: Education

-Whittingham was educated at Shrewsbury School and Oriel College, Oxford, then at University of Manchester.
-After Shrewsbury he filled his semi-gap year by attending the French Civilisation Course at the Sorbonne, University of Paris, and as an assistant at the National Portrait Gallery at the invitation of the Director.
-At Oxford he studied Mods and Greats of Literae Humaniores (classics).
-He was awarded a Ph.D. at the University of Manchester for a thesis on realism in medieval portraiture.
+Whittingham was educated at Shrewsbury School and Oriel College, Oxford, then at the University of Manchester.
+After Shrewsbury, he filled his gap year by attending the French Civilisation Course at the Sorbonne and by working as an assistant at the National Portrait Gallery at the invitation of the Director.
+At Oxford, he studied Mods and Greats of Literae Humaniores (classics).
+He graduated Ph.D. at the University of Manchester for a thesis on realism in medieval portraiture.

 Career and interest in Turner

 It was as a young man that Selby began to take a special interest in J. M. W. Turner.
 His father had the same name as his ancestor, Henry Oppenheim, a neighbour of Benjamin Godfrey Windus, whose correspondence with Turner and John Ruskin Selby Whittingham discovered and published.

 After Oxford, Whittingham was an assistant in the Conway Library at the Courtauld Institute of Art and then went to Manchester City Art Gallery as a trainee assistant for 2 years.
 He worked as a temporary assistant at the National Portrait Gallery and was then appointed assistant keeper at Manchester City Art Gallery in 1975.
 The same year he rejoined the staff of Manchester City Art Gallery.
 He then founded the Turner Society.

 Whittingham was an admirer of Ruskin and involved with the fine collections of Turner watercolours at Manchester.
 Whittingham launched the proposal for a Turner Society to reunite the Turner Bequest in a separate Turner Gallery.
 Henry Moore became its president, and vice-presidents included the Earl of Harewood, John Piper, Victor Pasmore etc. Opposed were the museums (represented by Cecil Gould for the National Gallery, Andrew Wilton for the British Museum and Sir Norman Reid for the Tate).
 Whittingham considered that the original Turner Society had abandoned the aims for which it was founded - to reunite the whole Turner Bequest in a separate Turner Gallery -, so he created a new society, The Independent Turner Society.

 Whittingham has published many studies relating to Turner's work and life.
 He has expressed a special interest in ensuring that the wishes that Turner expressed in his will are honoured.

 Whittingham organised a Turner Symposium at the University of York in 1980 and an International Colloquium on Artists' Museums at the University of Paris in 1990).
 He was a guest curator for the Turner Museum in the United States, in 2009.
 He has worked closely with ArtWatch International and contributes often to the ArtWatchUK Journal and The Jackdaw.
 He was awarded Art Watch's Frank Mason Prize in 2011.